Policy Management

 -

-Press Ctrl+b THEN o to switch to the next pane.
-(Hold ctrl+b then press o)
+first, and then press o to switch to the next pane.
+(Hold ctrl+b then press o) -

 -

-Run the Ubuntu package manager in this shell:
+Run the apk package manager in this shell:

 Sample output